Malé Karpaty, Krajina, Slovensko, Príroda, Rastliny, Organizmy, Fotografie

 • Medúzy patria medzi pŕhlivce, majú charakteristický zvonovitý tvar, niektoré z nich sú jedovaté.

-• Hviezdice a ježovky patria do skupiny echinodermát, obývajú morské dno.
+• Hviezdice a ježovky patria do echinodermát, obývajú morské dno.

 • Lastúrniky a ulitníky.